ccprog/crosswordsearch/README.md

 The following tasks are available for the development process:

-+ `grunt jasmine` will execute the unit tests in `tests/unit/` (twice, against jQuery 1.10.2 for WP 3.x versions and 1.11.1 for WP 4.0)
++ `grunt jasmine` will execute the unit tests in `tests/unit/` (trice, against jQuery 1.10.2 for WP 3.x versions, 1.11.1 for WP 4.0/1 and 1.11.2 for WP 4.2)
 + `grunt jshint:main` will lint the files in `src/js/`, `grunt jshint:spec` those in `tests/unit/`
 + `grunt uglify` will link the files in `src/js/` together as `plugin/js/crosswordsearch.js` and minify them as `plugin/js/crosswordsearch.min.js`.
 Please note that if you add a new file,